-We specialize and are proud to be providers of farm insurance from three top quality insurance companies.
-Miller and Associates also understands the unique needs of specialty farmers, such as potato farms, or deer enclosures and can custom design your policy to cover your unique exposures.
+We are proud to be providers of farm insurance from three top quality insurance companies.
+Miller and Associates also understands farmers sometimes have special circumstances, such as potato farms, or deer enclosures and can help you customize your policy to cover your unique exposures.

 Farm insurance is generally written in 5 basic coverage parts: